veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 ## Feature selection

-We dropped feature number 5 because it was highly linearly correlated with the target variable in the training dataset, while this was not observed in the test dataset.
+We deleted 1557 outliers from the data with IQR (interquartile range).
+We also dropped feature number 5 because it was highly linearly correlated (unlike others) with the target variable in the training dataset, while this was not observed in the test dataset.
 The model was overfitting on the 5th feature, which was causing a decrease in performance, and we corrected this.

 |   | target |
 |---|--------|